bazzy22/bazzy22/README.md

 - 💬 I’m currently interested in machine learning, AI, computer vision and automation
 - 🫡 I'm looking for internships in the fields above while I complete my studies

-##🤖 Most used tools
+## 🤖 Most used languages and tools
-java logo python logo mysql logo cplusplus logo
+Java, C++, Python, OpenCV, Numpy and more